 Critics of Colorado’s high altitude baked bread would be hard pressed to find fault with the mouthwatering products made at The 10th on Vail Mountain, 10,250 feet above sea level.
 All of the restaurant’s bread demands, except gluten-free, are met by executive chef Vishwatej Nath’s team of eight pastry chefs, cooks and bakers that work throughout the day and well into the night baking an assortment of breads and pastries.

-Making bread on a ski mountain comes with the obvious challenge of altitude, although Nath, like other Vail Valley chefs I interviewed, discounts the adverse impact of altitude on their breads.
+Making bread on a ski mountain comes with the obvious challenge of altitude, although Nath, like some other Vail Valley chefs, discounts the adverse impact of altitude on their breads.
 In running a fully functional, high-end mountain restaurant, Nath has to contend with additional logistical challenges.